Pablo Atchugarry: 1996–present

 In 2005 the Berardo Collection in Lisbon, Portugal added to its patrimony Camino Vital, 1999, standing nearly 5 meters tall in Carrara marble.
 Another important project undertaken by Atchugarry during 2005 was the opening of a new atelier at Punta del Este, Uruguay, where he works during the European winter.

-Atchugarry opened the Fundación Pablo Atchugarry in Manatiales, Uruguay in January 2007.
+Atchugarry opened the Fundación Pablo Atchugarry in Manantiales, Uruguay in January 2007.
 This institution aims to provide a stimulus for the arts and create a place for artists of all disciplines to meet in an ideal location that combines nature and art.

 After seven years of work, the artist completed the monumental sculpture Cosmic Embrace (2005-2011) in 2011.
-That same year, Hollis Taggart Galleries in New York City organized a solo show “Pablo Atchugarry: Heroic Activities” that featured an essay by the notable art critic, Jonathan Goodman.
-Expanding his presence in New York, the Time Square Alliance association selected Atchugarry’s sculpture Dreaming New York to be exhibited in Times Square during The Armory Show Art Fair in New York City during March 2012.
+That same year, Hollis Taggart Galleries in New York City organized a solo show "Pablo Atchugarry: Heroic Activities" that featured an essay by the notable art critic, Jonathan Goodman.
+Expanding his presence in New York, the Time Square Alliance association selected Atchugarry's sculpture Dreaming New York to be exhibited in Times Square during The Armory Show Art Fair in New York City during March 2012.

 In late 2013, Mondadori Electa published the Catalogo Generale delle scultura, two volumes edited by Professor Carlo Pirovano cataloging every sculpture produced by the artist between 1971 and 2013.

+In 2014, a work apparently by Atchugarry named The Don was described by a public art coordinator in a report to Cambridge City Council, England, as "possibly the poorest quality work that has ever been submitted to the council", which refused planning permission for the sculpture.
+In 2024, the council ordered its removal after it appeared in another location without permission.

 Atchugarry currently lives and works between Lecco and Manantiales where he oversees the development of the Fundación Pablo Atchugarry and the international monumental sculpture park, as well as teaching and promoting art.

 Materials and style

 For each sculpture, Atchugarry personally selects an appropriate block and is actively involved in carving it, with minimal help from assistants.
 He works with white Carrara marble from Tuscany, gray stone from Bardiglio, black from Belgium, and pink from Portugal.
 Aside from working with stone, he utilizes bronze finished in various patinas, ceramic, and, more rarely, various types of wood.

-There is no ideal view from which to examine one of Atchugarry’s sculptures.
-The viewer is supposed to observe each work as a whole, and contemplate how all of the sculpture’s parts work together.
+There is no ideal view from which to examine one of Atchugarry's sculptures.
+The viewer is supposed to observe each work as a whole, and contemplate how all of the sculpture's parts work together.
 Though composed in different materials, his works are united by a tightly defined set of forms that he consistently recombines.
 Manipulating sinuous curves, accordion folds, ovoid apertures, and a typically vertical alignment, Atchugarry creates forms that are highly evocative of plants and trees, breaking waves, still lifes, and the human figure.
 Thus, his sculptures are both figural and abstract.